-A few years ago, he started using a power sander alongside his brushes.
-A friend of his who operates a welding shop, invited David to set up his studio space there.
-He was immediately drawn to a power grinder that was in the shop and became interested in the prospect of incorporating it into his process.
+David first added a power sander to his artistic tool box a few years ago.
+Invited to set up studio space in his friend’s welding shop, he was immediately drawn to a power grinder and eager to incorporate it into his process.
 After testing the effects of the power tool on his painted canvases, David found that his work responded well to the tool’s ability to bring the various deeply buried layers to the surface.
-Speaking of the process, he has likened the resulting works to “giant leaf rubbings,” whose textures are brought to the surface of the canvas by the sander and act as a recording of his studio.
+Speaking of the process, he has likened the resulting works to “giant leaf rubbings,” whose textures are brought to the surface of the canvas by the sander and become recordings of the studio surfaces on which they rest.

 David, who lives and works in Minneapolis, creates his paintings by applying innumerable layers of acrylic washes, spray paint, and pastel to un-stretched canvas.
 He has stated that, when he started working on Snow Hymn in 2015, he was worried he had ruined the piece after only a few layers.
 It was only after he continued pushing and pushing his materials and techniques to their limit that he finally became satisfied with the look of the finished canvas.

-Following in the tradition set by artists like Claude Monet and Andy Warhol, David is a painter who is familiar with working in series.
-His most recent installments in the Hymn series were created partly out of necessity, as his works are composed of dozens of layers that need time to dry after application, and partly from choice, as the drying time allows him to work on many paintings at once.
-When he is working on one painting, the others from the series are always on display in his studio.
-This provides David with constant visual stimulation and results in a series whose character is both consistent and fully developed.
+Following in the tradition set by masterful artists like Claude Monet and Andy Warhol, David is familiar with working in series.
+His most recent installments in the Hymn series were created partly out of timely necessity, as his works are composed of dozens of layers that need to completely set between each application, and partly from choice, as the required drying time allows him to work on many paintings at once.
+As a result, Hymn series works of varying stages of completion are always hanging in his studio.
+This provides David with constant visual stimulation and results in a series whose character is both consistent and constantly maturing.